LearnersGuild/curriculum-app/modules/Roam--Goal-330/README.md

 This goal will give you experience building an app from a set of client needs. **The goal is to gain experience working on a development project in a group while navigating a client's feature list.**

-Choose this goal if you’ve already build full-stack JavaScript apps are are interested in leveling-up your skills.
+Choose this goal if you’ve already build full-stack JavaScript apps or are interested in leveling-up your skills.
 Roam requires that you implement authentication- not a trivial task!
 This will be an immersive, intensive, and highly structured study.

 ### Recommended Pace